svnsvnsvn/REU-2024-YOLOP/README.md

-This research work was conducted at Oakland University in the REU program and partially supported by the NSF REU grants CNS-1852475 and CNS-1938687.
+This research was conducted at Oakland University in the REU program and partially supported by the NSF REU grants CNS-1852475 and CNS-1938687.

 Advisor For This Project: Dr. Lanyu (Lori) Xu

 Graduate Student Mentor: Yunge Li

-Student Researchers: Harrison Haviland-Longo , Ann Ubaka
+Undergraduate Student Researchers: Harrison Haviland-Longo, Ann Ubaka

 Abstract: